 Note: Descriptive statistics are weighted to adjust for sampling design and reflect the demographic characteristics of the Cook County Juvenile Temporary Detention Center.
 Because some participants were interviewed more often than others, the authors used a subset of interviews to summarize prevalence rates at baseline, time 1, and time 2.
-The sample consisted of 575 African American, 207 non-Hispanic white, and 387 Hispanic males at baseline; 526 African American, 184 non-Hispanic white, and 311 Hispanic males at time 2.
-Three males who identified as "other" race/ethnicity are excluded from the table.
+The sample consisted of 575 African American, 207 non-Hispanic white, and 387 Hispanic males at baseline; 526 African American, 184 non-Hispanic white, and 341 Hispanic males at time 1; and 505 African American, 171 non-Hispanic white, and 315 Hispanic males at time 2.
+Three males who identified as "other" race/ ethnicity are excluded from the table.
 Prevalence rates are for disorders assessed with impairment criteria except for hypomania, which has no impairment criteria for diagnosis.